hariharsubramanyam/url_shortener/README.md

 Then, you can use the short url: `localhost:3000/links/urlshort` to navigate you to the long URL `https://github.com/hariharsubramanyam/url_shortener/`.

-This app is a simple app I'll use to teach a recitation on Node for MIT's Software Studio class.
+This is a simple app I'll use to teach a recitation on Node for MIT's Software Studio class.

 The app includes (in less than 150 lines of code):